-- (b) Policies & Procedures A Certified Company shall establish and maintain policies and procedures that provide rules, processes, and procedures it follows in the purchase or sale of receivables and judgments to ensure accuracy and completeness of information. - (c) Required Data & Documents When purchasing or selling receivables or judgments, a Certified Company shall obtain or provide (or use commercially reasonable efforts to obtain or provide if applicable and maintained by the seller) at the time of the transaction the following account related information [the purchase/sale agreement may authorize the use of secure document storage facilities maintained by the seller or a third party for the documents referenced below, provided that the purchaser has reviewed the portfolio pursuant to paragraph (d), has access to the documents, and can demand delivery of any or all of the documents upon request]:
+may authorize the use of secure document storage facilities maintained by the seller or a third party for the documents referenced below, provided that the purchaser has reviewed the portfolio pursuant to paragraph (d), has access to the documents, and can demand delivery of any or all of the documents upon request]:

 ASSET REQUIRED COMMERCIALLY REASONABLE

 CLASS EFFORTS

-Credit Cards & Asset Classes Not Listed (i) Consumer's first and last name; (ii) Consumer's Social Security number or other government issued identification number, if obtained by the creditor; (iii)# Consumer's address at Charge-Off; (iv)# Creditor's name at Charge-Off; (vi)# Copy of the signed contract or other account level document(s) that were transmitted to the consumer while the account was active that provides evidence of the relevant consumer's liability for the debt in question.
-Other documents may include, but are not (i) If there was a legal change in the consumer's name during the life of the account, the prior name(s) used on the account; (ii) Consumer's date of birth; (iii) Consumer's last known telephone number; (iv) Consumer's last known email address; (v) Store or brand name associated with the account at Charge-Off if different from the Charge-Off creditor's name; (vi) Opening date of the account;
+Credit Cards & Asset Classes Not Listed (ii) The consumer's first and last name; (ii) The consumer's Social Security number or other government issued identification number, if obtained by the creditor; (iii)# The consumer's address at Charge-Off; (iv)# The creditor's name at Charge-Off; (vi) The creditor's address at Charge-Off; (vi)# A copy of the signed contract or other account level document(s) that were transmitted to the consumer while the account was active that provides evidence of the relevant consumer's liability for the debt in question.
+Other documents may include, but are not limited to, a copy of the most recent terms and conditions or a copy of the last activity statement showing a purchase transaction, service billed, payment, or balance transfer; (vii)# The account number at Charge-Off; (viii)#The unpaid balance due on the account, with a breakdown of the post-Charge-Off Balance, interest, fees, payments, and creditor/owner authorized credits or adjustments; (ix)# The date and amount of the consumer's last payment, provided a payment was made; (x) Sufficient information to calculate the dates of account delinquency and Default; (xi)# The date of Charge-Off; (xiii) A copy of a statement that reflects the Charge-Off Balance; (xiv)# A copy of a statement that reflects the Charge-Off Balance; (xiv)# A copy of each bill of sale or other document evidencing the transfer of ownership of the debt from the initial sale by the Charge-Off creditor to each successive owner that when reviewed in its totality provides a complete and unbroken chain of title documenting the name and dates of ownership of the creditor and each subsequent owner up to and including the Certified Company. (i) If there was a legal change in the consumer's name during the life of the account, the prior name(s) used on the account; (ii) The consumer's date of birth; (iii) The consumer's last known telephone number; (iv) The consumer's last known email address; (v) The store or brand name associated with the account at Charge-Off if different from the Charge-Off creditor's name; (vi) The opening date of the account; (vii) Pre-Charge-Off account number(s) used by the creditor (and, if appropriate, its predecessors) to identify the consumer's account if different than the Charge-Off account number; and (viii) Such other information it deems necessary to substantiate in a court of law the legal obligation, the identity of the person owing the legal obligation, and an accurate balance owed on the legal obligation.